-Australian ECEC employers will soon be able to use AI tech to beat workplace bullying
+ECEC employers can use AI tech to beat workplace bullying

-Employers in a variety of sectors and industries around Australia, including early childhood education and care (ECEC) will soon be able to use artificial intelligence (AI) technology to tackle common human resources issues such as bullying, micro-aggression and discrimination, Human Resources Director magazine has said.
+Employers in a variety of sectors and industries around Australia, including early childhood education and care (ECEC) will soon be able to use artificial intelligence (AI) technology to tackle common human resources issues such as bullying, micro-aggression and discrimination, Human Resources Director magazine has said

 The new technology will not only help human resources staff and other leaders and managers to identify and understand the teams and individuals most at risk of ‘non inclusive and offensive’ behaviours before they escalate and become corrosive, as well as giving guidance about how best to proactively tackle emerging or embedded issues.

-ECEC sector members may be interested in this technology given the prevalence of accusations of bullying in the sector, both here and overseas.
+ECEC sector members may be interested in this technology given the prevalence of accusations of bullying in the sector, both here and overseas

 Shiran Yaroslavesky, founder of Cassiopeia, the firm behind the technology, said that early detection, while crucial, can be the “most difficult part” of eradicating biases and harassment at work.